Breadcrumb

 David Osher

-David Osher’s work focuses on the intrapersonal interpersonal, organizational and social conditions that support robust learning and thriving.
-His work embodies the science of learning and development; socio-cultural-historical processes; the conditions for learning, engagement, and thriving; consumer-driven approaches; equity; cultural responsiveness; intra-agency, interagency, interdisciplinary, and cross stakeholder collaboration; school and community safety; school and community safety; restorative and community-building approaches; and implementation science.
-He was an Institute Fellow and Vice President at AIR where he led national centers; evaluations, surveys, district/organizational audits; systematic reviews; expert panels, as well as the development of school climate surveys, SEL assessments, planning and progress monitoring tools and dashboards.
-Before coming to AIR, he taught and served as dean of an experimental liberal arts college and two community-focused schools of human service.
-He is an elected member of the National Academy of Education and a Fellow of AERA.
+David Osher is a researcher focusing on the intrapersonal, interpersonal, organizational, and social conditions that support robust learning and thriving.
+His work embodies the science of learning and development; socio-cultural-historical processes; the conditions for learning, engagement, and thriving; consumer-driven approaches; equity; cultural responsiveness; intra-agency, interagency, interdisciplinary, and cross stakeholder collaboration; school and community safety; restorative and community-building approaches; and implementation science.